JCJ02/personal-chatbot-api/README.md

 ## Kimmy is a smart, friendly, and helpful AI chatbot designed to be my portfolio's ultimate tour guide.
 She's here to answer all your questions about me (JC) — from my work experience, technical skills, and portfolio projects to my goals, passions, and accolades.

-# How to setup my personal ChatBot?
+# How to Setup My Personal ChatBot?

 Learn more about the following technologies:
 - [Python](https://www.python.org/)